 - if the sum is extravagant in comparison to the greatest loss that could flow from the breach, then it will be regarded as a penalty.
 It is not enough for the sum to be disproportionate, it must be ‘all out of proportion’.
 This should be assessed at the time of entering into the contract, rather than comparing the sum with the actual loss incurred;

 - where the obligation is, for example, to pay a certain amount of money and it is provided that failure to do so will mean that a higher sum of money is payable, then that will usually be regarded as a penalty.
-An agreement to pay a sum of money with a rebate for a prompt payment will be valid but a penalty for late payment is usually Not valid; with no legal effect and not enforceable at law.
-For example a legal provision or document may be invalid because it is not in proper legal form.;
+An agreement to pay a sum of money with a rebate for a prompt payment will be valid but a penalty for late payment is usually invalid;

 - if there is a range of contract breaches, each of which producing differing amounts of loss and yet one sum is provided for breach of contract, then that sum is likely to be regarded as a penalty; and

-- Something of value, such as money, given by one person to another person as part of a contract. of the actual loss incurred is only relevant after the sum is found to be a penalty, in order to determine compensation to the penalised party.
+- consideration of the actual loss incurred is only relevant after the sum is found to be a penalty, in order to determine compensation to the penalised party.
 The ‘indirect consequences’ incurred as a result of a breach of an obligation can be taken into account, not just direct loss incurred.

-In Paciocco v ANZ Banking Group HCA 28, the High Court found that a A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now. card late payment fee was not penal as it protected the bank’s legitimate commercial interests, including loss provision The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs., regulatory capital costs and collection costs.
+In Paciocco v ANZ Banking Group HCA 28, the High Court found that a credit card late payment fee was not penal as it protected the bank’s legitimate commercial interests, including loss provision costs, regulatory capital costs and collection costs.
 This is despite the fee not representing a genuine pre-estimate of the loss that might be caused by a particular breach.
 This decision signals that courts will be reluctant to interfere with contractual provisions of this kind and will take a broad view of the legitimate commercial interests that the provision seeks to protect.

 See Ringrow Pty Ltd v BP Australia Pty Ltd HCA 71; O’Dea v Allstates Leasing System (WA) Pty Ltd HCA 3; Dunlop Pneumatic Tyre Co Ltd v New Garage & Motor Co Ltd AC 79; Paciocco v ANZ Banking Group HCA 28.